Follow Italianism

-The Constitutional Court of Italy confirmed, this Wednesday (22), the holding of the hearing that will discuss the validity of the Italian citizenship by unlimited descent.
-The session is scheduled for June 24, 2025, at 9:30 a.m.
-(Central time).
-Roma), in a unified hearing.
+The Constitutional Court of Italy confirmed, this Wednesday (22), the holding of the hearing that will discuss the validity of Italian citizenship by descent without limits.
+The session is scheduled for June 24, 2025, at 9:30 am (Rome time), in a unified hearing.

-The trial brings together actions forwarded by the courts of Bologna, Milan, Roma and Florence, all questioning whether the transmission of Italian citizenship by the principle of jus sanguinis (blood right) can occur without temporal restrictions or ties to the country.
+The trial brings together actions forwarded by the courts of Bologna, Milan, Rome and Florence, all questioning whether the transmission of Italian citizenship is based on the principle of jus sanguinis (blood right) can occur without temporal restrictions or ties to the country.
 The lawyers acting as patrons of the processes are: Antonio Cattaneo, Franco Antonazzo and Marco Mellone.

 In neither case did the Italian State choose to participate in the hearing, despite the national and international relevance of the issue.
 “In none of these cases that the Court will analyze did the Italian State want to participate,” said lawyer Antonio Cattaneo.